 storm icon

-Suicide is rarely the result of just one person, conversation, or event.
-It usually involves multiple, complex factors that culminate in a "perfect storm."
+Suicide is rarely the result of a singular issue, interaction, conversation, or contributor.
+It usually involves multiple, complex factors that culminate in a devastating event.

 thoughts icon

-There was no way you could have known it would happen that very day, at that precise moment.
-You cannot control the thoughts and actions of others.
+There was no way you could have known exactly what would happen at a precise moment in time.
+We cannot control the thoughts or actions of others.

 questions icon

 "Why?"
 "What if?"
-Most of us who have experienced suicide loss wrestle with these and other questions for a long time.
-This is normal.
-It helps us to learn enough "to suffice," to process our thoughts so that we can eventually find peace.
+Most of us who have experienced suicide loss wrestle with endless questions.
+This is normal, and over time, can help process our thoughts so that we can eventually find healing and understanding.

 heart first aid icon